Broken feet again. But they seemed worse than eight years ago.

 At the gate of the broken crude wall surrounding the town sat a piked guard leaning against his post, obviously asleep.
 But Arthen noticed this guard was not of the Golden sort that he remembered that stood the last time he was there.
 There was nothing regal or proud about him, dirty and boarish with a collection of different stains of vomit, wine, and others that Arthen decided not to wonder about caked into the guard’s clothes.
-Despite the lack of cleanliness, the fraying cloak the guard wore seemed out of place in his wardrobe.
+Despite the lack of cleanliness, the fraying Brockway cape the guard wore seemed out of place in his wardrobe.
 It was dark green and clearly made of some finer materials.
 Other than that, the man was definitely not the usual kind of guard that would excel in keeping enemies out.
 But Arthen thanked Enoch for avoiding the trouble of being interrogated and to not have to migrate to another place for the night.

 The town was dreary and decapitated.
 Filth and numerous kinds of debris littered the street from rock, house and clay.
 Roofs hung by their last rafters and many foundations stood on their last supporting brick.
 No friendly life roamed anywhere in the streets, just dirty faces looking solemnly out of focus to the sky and into the smoke.

 As Arthen walked further he noticed many disgruntled faces of men looking back at him.
-These men also wore the same fine green cloak the sleeping guard wore, but in a better condition.
+These men also wore the same green Brockway capes the sleeping guard wore, but in a better condition.
 Like the guard, these men also were just as drunk and Arthen could tell by their unfocused eyes that they could not comprehend clearly Arthen’s appearance and shrugged him off.
 Arthen thought it best not to ask these kinds of men for a job.

 He found the butcher’s shop.
 The shop owner seemed friendly enough, but when Arthen asked for a job he seemed frightened as if it were a danger for his life and the lives of his family.
 Arthen was shooed out the door.